malicemarie/the-code-monster/README.md

 npm install bootstrap
 ```

-## Import Components
+## Import Components & Bootstrap

-1. Import your components in the App.js file at the root of your React App
+1. Import your components in the `App.js` file at the root of your React App

 ```javascript
 import { Header } from "monster";